arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 - CLI support is an additional logic in your program that makes **no real work**
 - While typically being dumb, CLI logic is frequently **filled with mistakes**;
   thus it requires constant maintenance and an additional testing.
-  How do you test CLI?
 - **Error handling**, introspection, etc. when using CLI are practically absent.
   Another layer of (bad faulty) code is required to make it possible
 - CLIs are detached from essential code, which in most cases is disadvantage.
   Forcing users to use CLI means: stay away from my code, you'd better not see it.
-  If your target audience can code a bit (otherwise why do they use CLI?), that's not an optimal way
+  If your target audience can code a bit (otherwise why do they use CLI?), that's not an optimal way &mdash; .

-## What is 'command' in CLI?

-Command is semantically equivalent to a function call.

-Imagine commands you use in everyday life `cp`, `ls`, `mv`, `docker run` being just functions (with many optional parameters).

 ## Writing command-line interfaces the right way